Digital-Preservation-Finland/dpres-signature/README.rst

 ------------

 This software is tested with Python 2.7 with Centos 7.x / RHEL 7.x releases.
-Support for Python 3 is not planned in recent future.

 Installation and usage requires additional software in system $PATH: